Azure-Samples/active-directory-python-webapp-graphapi/README.md

    ```PowerShell
    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force
    ```
-1. Run the script to create your Azure AD application and configure the code of the sample application accordinly.
+1. Run the script to create your Azure AD application and configure the code of the sample application accordingly.
    ```PowerShell
    .\AppCreationScripts\Configure.ps1
    ```